Moving within NJ

 All NJ movers must have a NJ license, not just a DOT or MC;

-Check if mover has a license and it is not expired: NJ Division of Consumer Affairs
+Check if the mover has a right and it is not expired: NJ Division of Consumer Affairs

-You can trust the movers listed on this site, and they have been vetted to insure they are properly licensed and meet industry standards.
+You can trust the movers listed on this site, and they have been vetted to ensure they are properly licensed and meet industry standards.

 Ask for a new estimate: Most movers would be more than happy to visit your home again and provide a revised estimate, because it will save you the problems of disputing the final price, and the mover will be able to issue a new estimate for the man power or material that will be needed for a successful move !